SMC17/SMC17/README.md

 ## How this profile works

 This GitHub account is the upstream-contribution surface.
-Active  development happens on sovereign infrastructure.
 Public distribution + the canon of essays + the audit register live at **[sunlitmoon.online](https://sunlitmoon.online)**.

 ## License